codeschool-projects/CodeBreakerProject/README.md

 ## Create `validateInput` function

 Create a function `validateInput` with one parameter.
-If the parameter has a `length` of 4, return `true` — otherwise, use the `setMessage` function to set the `message` label to `Guesses must be exactly 4 characters long.`, then return `false`.
+If the parameter has a `length` of 4, return `true` — otherwise, use the `setMessage` function to set the `message` label to `"Guesses must be exactly 4 characters long."`, then return `false`.

 ## Call the `validateInput` function from the `guess` function